Frequently Asked Questions

 Do I need a license or certificate to work as a dental assistant in Oregon?
 If so, how will I go about getting it?

-Although basic dental assisting duties can be performed without a license, dental assisting graduates who successfully complete state/national written examinations and submit an acceptable clinical radiological survey will obtain the credentials needed to perform all of the expanded functions required by most dental employers.
+Although basic dental assisting duties can be performed without a license or certificate, dental assisting graduates who successfully complete state/national written examinations and submit an acceptable clinical radiological survey will obtain the credentials needed to perform all of the expanded functions required by most dental employers.
 This allows the assistant to provide many additional dental services and take needed x-rays.

 What organizations or agencies have, or need to, approve or accredit the program so that the graduates can be certified or licensed?

-The LCC Dental Assisting program is fully accredited by the Commission on Dental Accreditation.
+The LCC Dental Assisting program is fully accredited by the American Dental Association’s Commission on Dental Accreditation.
 This allows the graduates to obtain all credentials through the Dental Assisting National Board's "pathway I" option.

 How do I get into the program?

 Students are required to submit a completed application by the deadline.
-Each applicant will receive points for academic coursework completed based on the grade achieved in that class.
-Points are used to determine the strength of the application for the Dental Assistant Program.
+Each applicant will receive points for completed academic coursework based on the grade achieved in that class.
+Program readiness is determined by a panel during an application interview and assessed points using objective criteria.
+All points are combined to determine the strength of the application for the Dental Assistant Program.
 The current point system is included in the application packet.

 Is there a residency requirement for getting accepted into the program?

-All applicants must be Oregon residents by the date of application.
+All applicants must be Oregon residents by the date of application or have F1 visa status.

 How and when can I apply?